-BIOL 2302 Anatomy & Physiology II (lecture) (3-0-3) Anatomy and Physiology II is the second part of a two-course sequence.
+BIOL 2302 (3-0-3) Anatomy and Physiology II is the second part of a two-course sequence.
 It is a study of the structure and function of the human body including the following systems: endocrine, cardiovascular, immune, lymphatic, respiratory, digestive (including nutrition), urinary including fluid and electrolyte balance), and reproductive (including human development and genetics).
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.

-BIOL 2316 Genetics (lecture) (3-0-3) Study of the principles of molecular and classical genetics and the function and transmission of hereditary material.
+BIOL 2316 (3-0-3) Study of the principles of molecular and classical genetics and the function and transmission of hereditary material.
 May include population genetics and genetic engineering.

-BIOL 2320 Microbiology for Non-Science Majors (lecture) (3-0-3) This course covers basic microbiology and immunology and is primarily directed at pre-nursing, pre-allied health, and non-science majors.
+BIOL 2320 (3-0-3) This course covers basic microbiology and immunology and is primarily directed at pre-nursing, pre-allied health, and non-science majors.
 It provides an introduction to historical concepts of the nature of microorganisms, microbial diversity, the importance of microorganisms and acellular agents in the biosphere, and their roles in human and animal diseases.
 Major topics include bacterial structure as well as growth, physiology, genetics, and biochemistry of microorganisms.
 Emphasis is on medical microbiology, infectious diseases, and public health.

-BIOL 2321 Microbiology for Science Majors (3-0-3) Principles of microbiology, including metabolism, structure, function, genetics, and phylogeny of microbes.
+BIOL 2321 (3-0-3) Principles of microbiology, including metabolism, structure, function, genetics, and phylogeny of microbes.
 The course will also examine the interactions of microbes with each other, hosts, and the environment.

-BIOL 2401 Anatomy & Physiology I (lecture + lab) (3-3-4) This lecture and lab course should combine all of the elements of BIOL 2301 Anatomy and Physiology I (lecture) and BIOL 2101 Anatomy and Physiology I (lab), including the learning outcomes listed for both courses.
+BIOL 2401 (3-3-4) This lecture and lab course should combine all of the elements of BIOL 2301 Anatomy and Physiology I (lecture) and BIOL 2101 Anatomy and Physiology I (lab), including the learning outcomes listed for both courses.

-BIOL 2402 Anatomy & Physiology II (specialized, single-semester course, lecture + lab) (3-3-4) This lecture and lab course should combine all of the elements of BIOL 2302 Anatomy and Physiology II (lecture) and BIOL 2102 Anatomy and Physiology II (lab), including the learning outcomes listed for both courses.
+BIOL 2402 (3-3-4) This lecture and lab course should combine all of the elements of BIOL 2302 Anatomy and Physiology II (lecture) and BIOL 2102 Anatomy and Physiology II (lab), including the learning outcomes listed for both courses.

-BIOL 2404 Anatomy & Physiology (lecture + lab) (3-3-4) Study of the structure and function of human anatomy, including the neuroendocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
+BIOL 2404 (3-3-4) Study of the structure and function of human anatomy, including the neuroendocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
 Content may be either integrated or specialized.

-BIOL 2406 Environmental Biology (3-3-4) Human interaction with and effect upon plant and animal communities.
+BIOL 2406 (3-3-4) Human interaction with and effect upon plant and animal communities.
 Conservation, pollution, energy, and other contemporary ecological problems.
-Prerequisites: BIOL 1408 or BIOL 1406
+Prerequisite: BIOL 1408 or BIOL 1406

-BIOL 2416 Genetics (3-3-4) Study of the principles of molecular and classical genetics and the function and transmission of hereditary material.
+BIOL 2416 (3-3-4) Study of the principles of molecular and classical genetics and the function and transmission of hereditary material.
 May include population genetics and genetic engineering.

-BIOL 2420 Microbiology for Non-Science Majors (lecture + lab) (3-3-4) This lecture and lab course should combine all of the elements of BIOL 2320 Microbiology for Non-Science Majors (lecture) and BIOL 2120 Microbiology for Non-Science Majors Laboratory (lab), including the learning outcomes listed for both courses.
+BIOL 2420 (3-3-4) This lecture and lab course should combine all of the elements of BIOL 2320 Microbiology for Non-Science Majors (lecture) and BIOL 2120 Microbiology for Non-Science Majors Laboratory (lab), including the learning outcomes listed for both courses.